-In 2018, a study and basic engineering report were commissioned, which combined the information gained from several studies regarding process plant upgrading, optimization and ultimately the expansion of the processing facilities from the current 24.0 mtpa to approximately 32.0 mtpa.
+In 2018, a study and basic engineering report were commissioned, which combined the information gained from several studies regarding process plant upgrading, optimization and, ultimately, the expansion of the processing facilities from the current capacity to approximately 32.0 Mtpa.
 This expansion has not been advanced but options for mine and mill expansions are being evaluated in parallel with the significantly increased exploration efforts.
-These expansion options will include the need to relocate some elements of the processing plant and site infrastructure in order to mine the Sucupira mineralisation.
-A scoping study is ongoing and will continue into 2022 to assess various expansion scenarios, including a possible 24 Mtpa greenfield process plant.
+These expansion options will include the need to relocate some elements of the processing plant and site infrastructure in order to mine the Sucupira mineralization.
+The Company completed a prefeasibility study for expansion of the Chapada operation in 2022, including the debottlenecking of the existing processing facilities to increase throughput from the current level to up to 25.2 Mtpa and the construction of a new processing line to duplicate production for a combined throughput of up to 50 Mtpa.
+The optimization study will advance to feasibility in 2023 seeking to achieve up to 26 Mtpa while the study for the new processing line will be put on hold pending further definition and update of the Mineral Resources and Mineral Reserves of Chapada.